stephenjohnlimb/boot2/AgileDevelopment.md

 We can work on the next story, that story is the business logic.
 If we had a team that could be done concurrently.

 Just to recap the business logic is:
->A User Identifier is deemed acceptable if it does not have the letter `X` in it (arbitrary) and must not contain any punctuation characters, and is not blank (i.e just spaces).
+>A User Identifier is deemed acceptable if it does not have the letter `X` in it (arbitrary), it must not contain any punctuation characters, and is not blank (i.e just spaces).

 #### `Story 2` - the 'business validation'